 Packing for Iceland’s Weather: Essential Gear

-Rain suit: A necessity for wet days and essential if you plan to visit the stunning waterfalls like Seljalandsfoss and Gljúfrabúi—you will get soaked otherwise!
+Rain suit: Non-negotiable on wet days, and absolutely essential if you’re visiting waterfalls like Seljalandsfoss and Gljúfrabúi — you will get soaked otherwise!
 Here’s a look at the best 👉 rain gear for Iceland.

-Pro tip: Forget about bringing an umbrella; it’ll likely end up inside out or destroyed.
+Pro tip: Leave the umbrella at home — it’ll be inside out within minutes.
 The winds are just too strong in Iceland!

 For a comprehensive seasonal packing list, layering cheat sheets, and checklists for clothing, electronics, documents, and more, download my 👉 FREE Iceland Packing Guide below.